jonasraoni/jonasraoni/README.md

 - I got my first computer when I was around 10 years old, a 486-DX2.
 I've learned how to use it by spying my cousin giving classes about DOS (not DoS 👀), so I still remember something about: `devicehigh=xyz`, `deltree`, typing `win` to start the Windows 3.11, turbo button, sound blaster kit, cleaning the mouse ball, zipdrive, SCSI (the super fast disk that nobody had 😁), etc.
 - I've got access to the computer after finding the key (yeah, computers had locks) and discovering the password (which was errrrr "password" 👀).
 - I've joined the internet after listening to some guys discussing about it and HTML in the classroom...
 I've got curious and once I arrived at home, I found an AOL CD and installed it, but well, it required a modem...
 Hopefully I remembered my cousin was talking about it, when he was setting up a Dial-Up connection to play Duke Nukem online (a real WTF at the time and, I still don't know from where he took all this knowledge haha), so I found a great 13.4 Kbps modem in a box with old hardware pieces, cut some cables and it just worked!
 I still remember about using the internet at night to save money, losing the connection when someone was calling and the introduction of "download resumers" was awesome 😎
-- My key languages are currently JavaScript, C# and PHP, and in the past it used to be different (errr Object Pascal + C/C++).
 - I still feel proud about my old codes, since I've created a binary parser (which was used by the [MongoDB Driver](http://christiankvalheim.com/project/mongodb-native/#credits:2d4bed8c133910cf12f420f60fbee804)), a big number library and other things in JS, some years before they were introduced to the language, it's cool when you get random (as I totally didn't need these things) ideas and make them work =]
 - I don't have a specific preference to work in the backend/frontend, I consider that I have good taste/opinions, but I'm definetely not into design...
 - I've been working remotely since 2015, and I fully recommend it =]